Using Local Networks, Placemaking Campaigns, and Catalytic Projects as a Force for Community and Global Change

 • Seek funding: accelerate opportunities to expand pilot efforts in collaboration with partners;

-• Communicate: spread the lessons learned to a broader, global audience; and
+• Communicate: spread the lessons learned from projects to a broader, global audience; and

 • Expand: create a multi-year strategy to broaden participation through Placemaking networks and other global organizations and movements.

 The Placemaking Fund is currently supporting its two inaugural programs which will be integrally involved in the Catalytic Projects and Campaign efforts.
 We are seeking partners to help us leverage this investment towards the development and implementation of this program.
-This is a program that will require a significant investment that can leverage even more funding.
+It is a program that will require significant investment which will leverage further funding to create profound positive impacts on our communities.
+If you would like to donate, you can do so here.

-We can easily see how this effort could reach literally hundreds of millions in total infrastructure investment for design, construction, and management from both local, national, and global sources and become the model for the future of cities and communities everywhere.
+This effort can reach hundreds of millions in total infrastructure investment for design, construction, and management from both local, national, and global sources and become the model for the future of cities and communities everywhere.

 To Save the Planet, Start With the Social Life of Sidewalks